-Former UC students are professionally suited for a wide range of fields including the architectural services industry, the commercial construction industry, and clinical care.
-A large chunk of former UC students are employed in the manufacturing industry; in fact, this is the most popular job sector for this population.
-Starting salaries of $60K are the median among UC grads.
+The UC alumni can most commonly be found in clinical care, the manufacturing industry, and the architectural services industry, though they are employed throughout a wide range of sectors.
+A large chunk of former UC students are employed in the health care industry; in fact, this is the most popular job sector for this population.
+Graduates of the UC earn approximately $62K on average.

-Financial compensation is highest for UC grads with a Bachelor of Science in Aerospace Engineering (average earnings climb to $129K per year).
-A Bachelor of Business Administration (BBA), Accounting & Finance commands less pay, and these degree-holders face median pay of $41K.
+Financial compensation is highest for UC grads with a Master of Business Administration (MBA), Finance (average earnings climb to about $102K per year).
+A Master of Social Work (MSW) commands less pay, and these degree-holders face median pay of $48K.

 Benefits and Perks

 Only one-third of alumni for this school enjoy paid vacation days and about one-fifth of alumni get paid sick time.
 For this school, most grads are the recipients of health benefits, and a strong majority of former students pick up dental plans, too.
 A large number of respondents take advantage of a 401(k) plan.
 University of Cincinnati alumni are also on the receiving end of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 Alumni of University of Louisville pick up average paychecks of $61K, which is closest to the amount made by UC grads among similar schools.
 Other schools similar to UC include Indiana University-Bloomington, Ohio State University-Main Campus, and the University of Kentucky.